 Denise Yap: Second Hand Smoke

 Second Hand Smoke is a performance through an exchange of “love letters” between two queer adolescent characters, Zion and Cae, taking place on Twitter for a week.
 Connecting through the auditory arousal of desire translated in tweeted GIFs and texts their unrecognised affections develop intimacy employing “shout outs” as a means to touch in an immaterial world.

-Created from and within video games LaTurbo Avedon’s Permanent Sunrise comprises serene moments of pause.
-Staying in touch through simulated vistas they turns a site of action into a sanctuary for contemplation.
+Created from and within video games LaTurbo Avedon’s Permanent Sunset comprises serene moments of pause.
+Staying in touch through simulated vistas they turn a site of action into a sanctuary for contemplation.
 A series of segments from the video will be released on LUX and HERVISIONS IGTV, followed by an online screening on the LUX website.

 17 & 19 June

 Libby Heaney presents a site-specific interactive animation which will be activated by the participant’s touch.
 The animation is a result of a fragmented image generated by quantum computing, dismantling biases constructed by digital technologies.
 The performance uses persistent vision, a psychological phenomenon called Phi, reconfiguring and assembling through the action of touch.

 OUT of TOUCH Part 2 is now available to view from 1 to 31 July here.